samgiles/reactive-job-queue/README.md

 - `job`  - (Object) the job to move into the complete state
 - `callback` - (Function) the callback to call when this operation completes.

+### waitQueueLength(callback)

+Get the number of items in the queue waiting to be processed.

+- `callback` - (Function) the callback to call with the data, the callback should accept an error argument and a data argument.
+The data argument will be an integer indicating the number of items

 # TODO

 - Promises API